micom-dev/media/README.md

 ---

-*Short description of the medium* [recipe](recipes/my_recipe.ipynb) | [medium](https://raw.githubusercontent.com/micom-dev/media/main/media/my_recipe.qza)
+*Short description of the medium*

+[recipe](recipes/my_recipe.ipynb) | [medium](https://raw.githubusercontent.com/micom-dev/media/main/media/my_recipe.qza)

 Longer description of the growth medium.
 ```

+Finally create a pull request on this repository which will make your medium for addition into
+the repo.

 ## Available media

 **Western diet medium for the human gut (AGORA)**

 [recipe](recipes/agora.ipynb) | [medium](https://raw.githubusercontent.com/micom-dev/media/main/media/agora.qza)

 This is a growth medium representing the likely distribution of available nutrients in the lower intesting under